STATE OF KERALA v. RAJESH

 (b) no person accused of an offence punishable for [offences under section 19 or section 24 or section 27A and also for offences involving commercial quantity] shall be released on bail or on his own bond unless—

-(i) the Public Prosecutor has been given an opportunity to oppose the application for such release, and
+(i) the public prosecutor has been given an opportunity to oppose the application for such release, and

 (ii) where the Public Prosecutor opposes the application, the court is satisfied that there are reasonable grounds for believing that he is not guilty of such offence and that he is not likely to commit any offence while on bail.